Correlated decoherence in a common environment activated by relative motion: Introduction

 A complementary line of research concerns motion-induced nonequilibrium phenomena.
-Quantum friction and noncontact dissipation were formulated early for moving bodies and fluctuating fields \cite{Pendry1997,Volokitin2007}, and later work analyzed nonequilibrium fluctuations, vacuum-excitation effects, and engineered motion in greater detail \cite{Maghrebi2015,Intravaia2014,Millen2020,10.1063/5.0083067,z3gm32jn,PhysRevA.106.052205,fskmy179}.
-Motion-induced dissipation and decoherence have also been studied more directly in moving particle--surface settings, including closed-time-path (CTP) treatments of decoherence and its thermal corrections \cite{Farias2016,Viotti2019}.
+Quantum friction and noncontact dissipation were formulated early for moving bodies and fluctuating fields \cite{Pendry1997,Volokitin2007}.
+Functional approaches to moving dispersive or imperfect boundaries encode internal material degrees of freedom in nonlocal actions used to calculate Casimir energies.
+The same methods describe imaginary parts of in-out effective actions, dissipative forces, and Schwinger--Keldysh noise kernels \cite{Fosco2007,Fosco2008,Fosco2011}.
+Later work analyzed nonequilibrium fluctuations, vacuum-excitation effects, and engineered motion in greater detail \cite{Maghrebi2015,Intravaia2014,Millen2020,10.1063/5.0083067,z3gm32jn,PhysRevA.106.052205,fskmy179}.
+The anomalous-Doppler interpretation of motion-activated excitation channels is particularly explicit in quantum \v{C}erenkov radiation \cite{Maghrebi2013}.
+Motion-induced dissipation and decoherence have also been studied more directly in moving particle-surface settings, including CTP treatments of decoherence and its thermal corrections \cite{Farias2016,Viotti2019}.
+Related single-probe observables include motion-dependent local decoherence and velocity-dependent corrections to an accumulated geometric phase \cite{Viotti2021, Farias2020}.
+These proposals complement the two-subsystem cross-noise observable analyzed in the present study.

 In parallel, spatially correlated decoherence and common-bath noise have been formulated within reduced-dynamics approaches \cite{Jeske2013}.
 More recent work has sharpened several adjacent aspects of the problem, including driven qubits under spatially correlated noise \cite{Zou2024SpatiallyCorrelatedNoise}, mobile-qubit coherence under shuttling or motion-related noise filtering \cite{Krzywda2026MobileSpinQubits}, driven particle--bath open-system formalisms \cite{Gamba2025DrivenParticleBath}, and nontrivial two-body dynamics induced by correlated environments \cite{Tyagi2024HuygensClock}.
 Collectively, these studies show that relative motion can open dissipative channels through nonequilibrium spectral matching and environmental excitation production, while correlated environmental noise can strongly reshape reduced dynamics.
 The role of these two ingredients in the reduced dynamics of spatially separated subsystems coupled to a common structured environment remains less clear.
-A unified OQS description that connects motion-induced excitation channels with correlated decoherence, and that determines the conditions under which relative motion activates or suppresses off-diagonal noise channels, has not been systematically established.
+This motivates a reduced-dynamics treatment that distinguishes the full common-environment noise kernel from its motion-activated resonant contribution.